awslabs/duvet/design/lcov-parser/spec.md

 line is a record of the form `KEYWORD:payload`, and records are grouped into per-source-file blocks delimited by `SF:` and `end_of_record`.

+Terminology used throughout this specification: a *record* is a single line of the tracefile, taken after line-terminator handling (Section 4) and excluding blank lines.
+The parser *recognizes* a record by exact, case-sensitive match on its leading characters: a record beginning with `SF:` is an `SF` record, a record beginning with `DA:` is a `DA` record, a record whose entire content is `end_of_record` is an `end_of_record` record, and a record beginning with `KEYWORD:` for one of the keywords enumerated in Section 2 is a record of that type.
+There is no case folding, no whitespace trimming, and no prefix matching beyond these exact forms: `da:1,2`, `  DA:1,2` (leading whitespace), and `DA 1,2` (missing `:`) are not `DA` records.

 This specification defines how duvet parses an LCOV tracefile into per-file, per-line coverage data for the coverage model defined in [coverage-model-spec.md](../query/coverage-model-spec.md).
 It covers record